mscrawford/SimNet/README.txt

 	caching functionality (see Runscript.R).

 	All output is placed within the tmp folder.
-The final datasets - including the derived `brms` models - are contained in the data folder.
+The final datasets - including the derived `brms` models used in our analysis - are contained in the data folder.

 LICENSE